Narten present: Narten roots

 In 1994 Jochem Schindler suggested the existence of what is called Narten roots – roots exhibiting a systematic *R(ḗ) ~ *R(é) ablaut in both nominal and verbal derivations, as opposed to the more common R(e) ~ R(Ø) pattern.
 These roots always carried a surface accent, and such ablaut is called more generally Narten ablaut.
 The other roots would then be non-Narten roots, exhibiting the R(e) ~ R(Ø) ablaut and allowing the accent to move away from the root.
+However, the linguist Michiel de Vaan reviewed the Avestan words cited in support of Schindler's theory, concluding that none of the adduced Avestan forms [remain] as trustworthy evidence for PIE 'upgraded' ablaut."
+Certain terms such as the noun h₃rḗǵs, which exists beside the Narten verb h₃rḗǵ-ti (whence Sanskrit rā́ṣṭi), have been cited in support of the existence of so-called Narten roots.
+However, the philologist Michael Weiss suggests that these nominal formations with Narten-ablaut were perhaps remodeled analogically after the verb, a phenomenon that—according to the linguist H. Craig Melchert—is not unusual for Indo-European languages.
+According to the linguist Melanie Malzahn, the presumption of analogically innovated lengthened grades can help explain the development of certain Tocharian terms, such as yesti ("piece of cloth"), which—according to Malzahn—perhaps reflects earlier pre-Proto-Tocharian *wḗstoy, which itself perhaps underwent influence from the Narten verb wḗsti ~ *wésn̥ti.
+Though, Malzahn does not consider these terms sufficient evidence for the existence of "Narten roots," but instead merely reflective of an occasional analogical process.

-It has been shown that verbal roots exhibiting Narten ablaut occur in the same morphophonological environments as the roots with mobile accentuation and, furthermore, that nominal stems exhibiting acrostatic Narten ablaut *R(ḗ) ~ *R(é) occur in the same morphophonological environments as roots undergoing the more usual R(ó) ~ R(é) type.
+It has also been shown that verbal roots exhibiting Narten ablaut occur in the same morphophonological environments as the roots with mobile accentuation and, furthermore, that nominal stems exhibiting acrostatic Narten ablaut *R(ḗ) ~ *R(é) occur in the same morphophonological environments as roots undergoing the more usual R(ó) ~ R(é) type.
 This insight has led to the development of modern theories regarding the relation of PIE accent, ablaut and the resulting ablaut classes: all roots, suffixes and inflectional endings (desinences) can be inherently "accented" or not, and the surfacing stress (i.e. the accent of the PIE word) falls on only one syllable, depending on the interplay of underlying accentuation of the combining morphemes.